 White Rock Lake Trail

-This is one of the paved trails on our list, but don’t discount it because of that.
-The White Rock Lake Trail is a loop trail that goes for almost 10-miles around White Rock Creek.
+Although this is one of the paved trails on our list, don’t discount it because of that.
+The White Rock Lake Trail is a loop trail that goes for almost 10 miles around White Rock Creek.

-The fact that the trails are dog friendly just add to the fun of this area.
+The fact that the trails are dog-friendly just adds to the fun of this area.

-Whether you spend a few hours here or the entire day, this is a great year round trail.
+Whether you spend a few hours or the entire day here, this is a great year-round trail.
 You can even bring a picnic lunch to enjoy during your time here.

 Great Trinity Forest Gateway

-The Great Trinity Forest Gateway is the perfect place to enjoy some time outside year round.
-While the trails are technically horse trails, you can still get out and enjoy them on foot.
+The Great Trinity Forest Gateway is the perfect place to enjoy time outside year-round.
+While the trails are technically horse trails, you can still enjoy them on foot.

-Located at 2161 Dowdy Ferry Road, this located contains both dirt trails and paved trails.
+Located at 2161 Dowdy Ferry Road, it contains both dirt and paved trails.
 When you combine all of the trails, there are over four miles for you to enjoy.

-In the spring you will find wildflowers coating the fields that run alongside the trail.
+In the spring,, wildflowers will be coating the fields that run alongside the trail.
 In addition, these trails are also great for spotting wildlife.

 Take time to follow the paved trail that leads to McCommas Bluff, mentioned above.

-If you continue on the dirt horse trails, then you will cross over a couple of natural springs and eventually make your way to the Trinity River Audubon and Lemmon Lake.
+If you continue on the dirt horse trails, you will cross over a few natural springs and eventually make your way to the Trinity River Audubon and Lemmon Lake.

 That makes this one of the best hiking trails in Dallas.